- Written by Dr.Mehmet Demircioglu

 Most patients do not become impatient because they are careless.
 They become impatient because they are tired of thinking about their hair every morning.

-Some patients have already tried medication, PRP, fibers, hairstyles, hats, and different lighting tricks.
+Some patients have already tried medication, PRP, hair fibers, different hairstyles, hats, and lighting tricks.
 By the time they contact clinics, they may feel emotionally exhausted and ready to finish the problem quickly.

-This is exactly when the wrong clinic can become attractive.
-A fast surgery date, a simple graft number, and a confident sales message can feel like relief.
+That is the moment when the wrong clinic can become attractive.
+A fast surgery date, a single graft number, and a confident sales message can feel like relief.
 But relief is not the same as a surgical plan.

-In my practice, I prefer to slow this moment down.
-Before I think about surgery, I want to understand the patient’s age, hair loss pattern, donor capacity, family history, hair caliber, medical treatment history, expectations, and the look he wants to carry as he gets older.
+I prefer to slow this moment down.
+Before surgery, I check the patient’s age, hair loss pattern, donor capacity, family history, hair caliber, medical treatment history, expectations, and the look they want to carry with age.

 When is waiting safer than taking the earliest surgery date?